kianryan/kianryan.github.io/_posts/2013-09-13-google-maps-geocoding-api-v2.md

 categories:
   - Code
 ---
-Google have &#8220;turned down&#8221; v2 of their Geocoding API as of the 9th of September.
-For &#8220;turned down&#8221;, read &#8220;turned off&#8221;, making some interesting breakages for sites that rely on this API.
+Google have “turned down” v2 of their Geocoding API as of the 9th of September.
+For “turned down”, read “turned off”, making some interesting breakages for sites that rely on this API.
 Information available here:

 https://developers.google.com/maps/articles/geocodingupgrade

 The v3 API works just fine.
 For those in .NET land, the following code snippet will return lat/lon

-If you&#8217;re using third party code or libraries to perform your geocoding operations, check for updates to your library first.
-Some libraries has been updated, others haven&#8217;t.
+If you’re using third party code or libraries to perform your geocoding operations, check for updates to your library first.
+Some libraries has been updated, others haven’t.